The EU Songbook Association

 David Drachmann Laureng, b.
 1973, Denmark

 Educated Scenic artist from The Royal Theatre in Copenhagen, where he accordingly worked (1996-2016) and served as a board member (2012-15), and BA of Art History and Educational Theory.
 Ad hoc teacher at the Danish National School of Performing Arts; art director and head character designer for the film “Strings” (Anders Rønnow Klarlund, 2004); illustrator of the children book “Animals of Asgaard” (Gyldendal, 2007); artistic director on the puppet film “Strings” (2006).
 Has been speech writer for former Minister of Employment, Jytte Andersen.
 Recently he has been heading the restoration of the stage of Denmark’s oldest theater, Rønne Theater, and is currently a historic consultant for the board who is restoring The Royal Court Theater.
 Made the art work for the EU Songbook’s 27 song nominations and national song votes since 2015.
-Secretary until 2021.
+Vice-president until 2024.

 Editor (song nominations & song vote Belgium, score analysis, score proofreading, layout)